 Posts Categorized: Staging-shakespeare

-What should you watch for in a production of Shakespeare’s “A Midsummer Night’s Dream?”
+What should you watch for in a production of Shakespeare’s “As You Like It?”
 We asked some friends what they look for in this classic play.